 Real Food for Real Kids is committed to providing the customers and clients with publicly available emergency information in an accessible way upon request.
 We will also provide employees with disabilities with individualized emergency response information when necessary.

 Real Food for Real Kids will provide training to employees, volunteers and other staff members on Ontario’s accessibility laws and on the Human Rights Code as it relates to people with disabilities.
 Training will be provided in a way that best suits the duties of employees, volunteers and other staff members.
-Real Food for Real Kids will take the following steps to ensure employees are provided with the training needed to meet Ontario’s accessible laws by January 1, 2015.
+Real Food for Real Kids will take the following steps to ensure employees are provided with the training needed to meet Ontario’s accessible laws:

 - Accessibility training will be conducted for all employees as a part of their onboarding process.